Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Practice.
 And then practice more.

 Go shoot in all sorts of scenarios and get used to switching between the three different AUTO ISO settings if you’re using them.
 Know which settings are best for different scenarios.
+Be proficient in when & how to use Fujifilm’s different exposure modes.

 You don’t want to be in AUTO2 for shooting a landscape then miss a spontaneous portrait opportunity because you were at 1/30 second when your subject moved.
 Get to the point where you go to the proper setting without needing to think about it and your photography will definitely improve!